 As you work through the FTC's cleanup steps and get things back in order, keep a watchful eye on your credit reports and bank accounts.
 If any new charges or credit accounts appear, you'll want to handle them immediately, just as you handled the original theft.

-It is also possible to place an extended fraud alert or credit freeze on your account if the damage continues or is particularly bad.
+It is also possible to place an extended fraud alert or a credit freeze on your account if the damage continues or is particularly bad.

 The extended fraud alert lasts for seven years and gives you two free credit reports from each of the major reporting companies in the first 12 months.
 It also requires your name to be removed from marketing lists for prescreened offers for five years.
 You can file an extended fraud alert with any of the three credit-reporting companies, but you'll need to have completed an Identity Theft Report with the FTC first.